Anne Turyn

 Anne Turyn (born 1954) is an American photographer.
 Her work is included in the collections of the Whitney Museum of American Art, the Metropolitan Museum of Art and the Museum of Modern Art, New York.
 She is also an adjunct professor at the Pratt Institute in Brooklyn, New York.

-She founded and ran Top Stories between 1978 and 1991—"experimental fiction written by (mostly) women authors, styled as chapbooks with each issue dedicated to a single writer."
+Turyn founded and edited Top Stories between 1978 and 1991—"experimental fiction written by (mostly) women authors, styled as chapbooks with each issue dedicated to a single writer."

 Career

 Turyn graduated from Antioch College in 1976 with a BFA in art.
 She moved to Buffalo, New York and from there established Top Stories, a prose periodical containing "experimental fiction written by (mostly) women authors, styled as chapbooks with each issue dedicated to a single writer."
 At the same time she participated in Hallwalls Contemporary Arts Center and enrolled at the University at Buffalo.
 Her first publication of Top Stories, was printed in 1978 by Hard Press, and sold for one dollar.
 Top Stories published art and writings by writers, photographers, and artists such as Kathy Acker, Laurie Anderson, Constance DeJong, Jenny Holzer, Cookie Mueller, Richard Prince, ceasing in 1991.
 In 1991 City Lights Books published Top Top Stories edited by Turyn.
 In 2022 Primary Information, Brooklyn re-issued the entire run of Top Stories in a two volume set.

 Turyn's book of photographs, Missives, was published in 1986 by Alfred van der Marck editions, with an essay by Andy Grundberg.
 In 2020 a catalogue accompanying her one-person show at Weiss Berlin, Anne Turyn, Top Stories, with contributions by DeJong, Douglas Eklund, Chris Kraus, Adam D. Weinberg, and Angharad Williams, was published.
 The publication was shortlisted for the 2020 Paris Photo–Aperture Foundation PhotoBook Awards, Photography catalogue category.